 One mistake that is commonly made is cluttering mailers with content.
 To convey your message clearly, create direct and precise content.
 An accurate presentation of facts will attract more customers than flowery words and big, empty promises.

 A picture says 1000 words!
 Add creative graphics that support the story you are trying to tell.
-Images will also add some life to your mailer.
+Innovative images will also add some life to your mailer.
 Top it off with the perfect headline.

 5. A call to action